Engineering Research Symposium Competition Guidelines

 Richard and Eleanor Towner Prize for Outstanding Ph.D.
 Research Guidelines

-This is a College-level competition across all Departments/Programs for Ph.D. graduate students who are on-track to receive (graduate with) their degree between May 2019 – December 2019.
+This is a College-level competition across all Departments/Programs for Ph.D. graduate students who are on-track to receive (graduate with) their degree between May 2020 – December 2020.
 It is intended to highlight the creativity and outstanding research achievements demonstrated by our Ph.D. students.
 Departments/Programs may each present up to two graduate students for this award.
-Candidates will give a 5-minute lightning talk followed by a poster session at the Engineering Graduate Symposium (EGS) on October 26th, 2018.
+Candidates will give a 5-minute lightning talk followed by a poster session at the Engineering Research Symposium.
 A committee will select three student winners for this award.

 Eligibility Criteria and Selection of Candidates